 In a New York Times interview, Adam Bryant talked with Kris Duggan, C.E.O. and a co-founder of Badgeville, a designer of game-based programs for businesses.

-Mr. Duggan identifies the new framework for young companies, from how to hire, share goals, how to codify the values of an organization, and establish the company culture.
+Mr. Duggan identifies the new framework for young companies, from how to hire, share goals, codify the values of an organization, and establish the company culture.
 When it comes to hiring, Mr. Duggan notes that there are some basic principles he adheres to:

 1. the most important thing is to have a framework that everybody in the company knows.
 So make is simple.